How to Fill Out a Washington State Collision Report

 After you answer all these questions, you will click “Continue” and submit your collision report to the Washington State Patrol.

-To ensure that your collision report is filed correctly, make sure that you have answers for all of those questions before you leave the scene of the collision.
+To ensure that your collision report is filed correctly, make sure that you have answers to all of those questions before you leave the scene of the collision.

 Work With An Expert Traffic Collision Attorney